 And boy, did they.
-Koncepts and its suppliers donated hundreds of staff hours and thousands in materials to completely theme SPIN’s sixth annual conference.
-Koncepts put its touch on every aspect, every event, “right down to the napkins at lunch,” said Catherine Jensen, SPIN’s vice president of operations.
+Koncept and its suppliers donated hundreds of staff hours and thousands in materials to completely theme SPIN’s sixth annual conference.
+Koncept put its touch on every aspect, every event, “right down to the napkins at lunch,” said Catherine Jensen, SPIN’s vice president of operations.
 “I am still hearing the buzz.”

 Use speaker quotes to reinforce a message.

 Koncepts studied speakers’ presentations and turned presenters’ pithiest quotes into artwork for tabletops.
 “I saw women pointing at the quotes and a lot of planners taking pictures of the quotes,” said Smith.

 In one session, planners were urged to unwind by slipping off their shoes and rolling their feet over golf balls that were supplied.
 It was an inexpensive way to provide a foot massage.
 Not as many planners participated as Smith had hoped, perhaps because the idea wasn’t explained clearly enough, she said.

 At SPINCon 2016, each meeting room was a multisensory experience thanks to varied lighting, textures, music and scents.
 Instead of employing all the senses, a planner could focus on one or two, switching up music styles or lighting from room to room.